 So you’ve invested in a Luvele yogurt maker and you’re super keen to make your very first batch!
 BUT you’re confused about all the milk varieties out there?
 This brief overview will help you choose the most nutritious milk for your homemade yoghurt.
-When you’re done, click back over to the step by step recipe or print out an, easy to read, info-graphic here.
+When you’re done, click over to any of these yogurt methods.

 Raw milk is straight from an animal, is free from processing (pasteurisation and homogenisation) and therefore it comes to you with its own unique bacteria.
 Raw milk will naturally separate into different layers of fat density with cream on the top.